Yiyang-Chen/phaser_templetes/2Dplatformer/docs/PROMPT.md

 You must read `docs/TILEMAP_CONFIGURATION_GUIDE.md` to understand how to make a valid tilemap file.

-🆕 **Resource Management System**:
-- The project uses a unified resource management system with `game_config.json`
-- All assets are defined in `public/assets/game_config.json` with resource keys
-- Tilemap and audio configs use resource keys instead of hardcoded paths
-- Boot scene loads configuration in preload() phase
-- You need to use remote configs via URL parameters if possible, instead of local path

 Player Starting Position Safety:
 - Unless users explicitly request, ensure the player can safely land when the game starts, even if they spawn slightly above ground
 - You can still design challenging areas with falling mechanics elsewhere in the map, but the spawn point must be safe